joker314/newawe/README.md

-# newawe-node
+# newawe
-A node.js edition of the server
+A website to share your code on.

 ## How to use
 If you haven't already, install the dependencies using